 5) In Step 1, select condition "when the message header contains specific words".
 Beneath Step 2, complete the following steps.

 a.
-Select message header and type in the header "X-PHISHTEST".
+Select message header and type in the header.
+The default KnowBe4 header is "X-PHISHTEST".

 b.
 Select specific words and then enter "KnowBe4".